 In the previous post we went over the vRSLCM configuration and now we are ready to deploy the vRealize Suite of products.
 Before we start, I can not stress this enough… Read the release notes!!
-There are countless changes to each of the products and vRA 8.0 especially is missing so features which will return in vRA 8.1 (likely).
+There are countless changes to each of the products and vRA 8.0 especially is missing some features which may return in vRA 8.1 or later.

 - vRealize Suite Lifecycle Manager 8.0 – Release Notes